AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/cfg-replication-methods.md

 * composite keys (multiple columns comprising the primary key) - note that columns used in a composite primary key can never have null values; or
 * single-column, integer, non-auto-incrementing primary key values.

-This method isn't ideal, as it's incredibly slow due to the amount of processing that must occur to examine batches and find changes.
+This method isn't ideal, as it is incredibly slow due to the amount of processing that must occur to examine batches and find changes.
 We do not recommend using this method unless it isn't possible to make the modifications necessary to support the other replication methods.
 Expect update times to increase if this method must be used.

 ## Setting replication methods